-When birth control burst onto the scene in the 1960s, a wave of liberation swept over the first world, and even more so when intrauterine devices (IUD) did away with the sudden panic of realizing you missed a pill.
-Now, as menstrual cups make their long awaited debut, many are questioning whether the two can share the spotlight.
+When birth control burst onto the scene in the 1960s, a wave of liberation swept over the world, and even more so when intrauterine devices (IUD) did away with the sudden panic of realizing you missed a pill.
+Now, as menstrual cups and discs make their long awaited debut, many are questioning whether IUDs and reusable period products can share the spotlight.

 A recent study published in OB/GYN in May 2020 concluded concurrent menstrual cup use in women with copper IUDs have an increased risk of expulsion that continues with use.
 Just under 1,100 women enrolled in what was meant to be a three year trial, with follow ups at 6 weeks, then at 3, 6 and 12 months.
 About ¼ of women in the trial used a menstrual cup (266).
 However, after 9 months the researchers modified the protocol to advise subjects against concurrent cup use with IUDs due to the number of expulsions in the study.
 At the one year follow up, 14% of menstrual cup users expelled their IUDs vs 5% of non-users.
 About half of the menstrual cup users reported expulsion during cup removal.
 At the two year mark, expulsion rates in cup users was 23% vs 6.5% for non users.

 A retrospective study done in 2019 published in Contraception reported seven cases of IUD expulsion in cup users.
 The timeframe of reported expulsion was one week to 13 months and included five levonorgestrel IUDs and 2 copper IUDs.
 All occurred with cup removal and all reported inadvertent pulling or pinching of their IUD string.